-Figure 10-51.
+Figure 10-52.
 Invalidation Queue Address Register

 Abbreviation IQA_REG

 General Description Register to configure the base address and size of the invalidation queue.
 This register is treated as RsvdZ by implementations reporting Queued Invalidation (QI) as not supported in the Extended Capability register.
-When supported, writing to this register causes the Invalidation Queue Head and Invalidation Queue Tail registers to be reset to 0h.

 Register Offset 090h

 Bits Access Default Field Description 63:12 RW Oh IQA: Invalidation Queue Base Address This field points to the base of 4KB aligned invalidation request queue.
-Hardware ignores and not implement bits 63: HAW, where HAW is the host address width.
+Hardware may ignore and not implement bits 63: HAW, where HAW is the host address width.
 Reads of this field return the value that was last programmed to it.
 11:3 RsvdZ 0h R: Reserved Reserved.
 2:0 RW Oh QS: Queue Size This field specifies the size of the invalidation request queue.
-A value of X in this field indicates an invalidation request queue of $(X+1)$ 4KB pages.
-The number of entries in the invalidation queue is $2^{(X+8)}$.
+A value of X in this field indicates an invalidation request queue of (2^X) 4KB pages.
+The number of entries in the invalidation queue is $2^{(X + 8)}$.